chenxinpeng/ARNet/README.md

-# PyTorch Implementation of ARNet
+# Regularizing RNNs for Caption Generation by Reconstructing The Past with The Present (ARNet)

 ## Introduction
-Regularizing RNNs for Caption Generation by Reconstructing The Past with The Present, this paper is accept by CVPR 2018.
+This paper is accept by CVPR 2018.
 Our idea is simple but very effective in RNN-based model.

  - [Image Captioning](https://github.com/chenxinpeng/ARNet/tree/master/image_captioning)
  - [Code Captioning](https://github.com/chenxinpeng/ARNet/tree/master/code_captioning)